berrym/lair-chat/docs/guides/migration-v0.6.0.md

-# Migration Guide: Upgrading to Lair Chat v0.6.0
+# Migration Guide: Upgrading to Lair Chat v0.6.0+

-**Version**: 0.6.0
+**Version**: 0.6.0+
-**Last Updated**: December 12, 2025
+**Last Updated**: June 2025
 **Migration Difficulty**: Moderate to High

 ## Overview

-Lair Chat v0.6.0 introduces a complete architectural modernization that removes all legacy code and implements modern async/await patterns.
-This guide helps you migrate from v0.5.x to v0.6.0.
+Lair Chat v0.6.0+ introduces a complete architectural modernization that removes all legacy code, implements modern async/await patterns, and includes a comprehensive project reorganization.
+This guide helps you migrate from v0.5.x to v0.6.0+ and understand the new modular structure.

 ## Table of Contents